About That Life (film)

-About That Life (De Libi) is a 2019 Dutch drama film directed by Shady El-Hamus.
-The film is his feature directorial debut.
+About That Life (De Libi) is a 2019 Dutch comedy-drama film directed by Shady El-Hamus (in his directorial debut) who co-wrote with Jeroen Scholten van Aschat.
 In July 2019, it was shortlisted as one of the nine films in contention to be the Dutch entry for the Academy Award for Best International Feature Film at the 92nd Academy Awards, but it was not selected.